 6. People from Culturally and Linguistically Diverse (CALD) backgrounds

-This prioritisation is linked to concerns about prevalence (gay and homosexually active men), concerns over increasing rates of new infections or diagnoses (gay and homosexually active men, CALD and custodial settings), and concerns about potential for increased rates of infection (Aboriginal and Torres Strait Islander people and sex workers).
+This prioritisation is linked to concerns about prevalence (gay and homosexually active men), concerns over increasing rates of new infections or diagnoses (gay and homosexually active men, CALD and custodial settings), and concerns about the potential for increased rates of infection (Aboriginal and Torres Strait Islander people and sex workers).

 While this categorisation of populations is useful and necessary, it can miss the diversity within these populations.
-The latter is particularly important in terms understanding patterns of service need and usage.
+The latter is particularly important in terms of understanding patterns of service need and usage.

 For instance, concerns have arisen about the rate of infection in ATSI people, particularly since 2002.
 (Commonwealth of Australia, 2005: 9) It is clear, however, that patterns of infection within this population are related to interactions with other priority populations – particularly gay and homosexually active men and injecting drug users, as well as those in custodial settings.
 New diagnoses in the ATSI population are significantly associated with homosexual contact (37%).
 In addition, the percentage of new infections attributed to injecting drug use increased from 3% in 1992-1998 to 18% in 2002-2007 – compared with a stable 3% in the non-indigenous population.
 (NCHECR, 2007: 8 and 24) From 1998-2007, around 8% of diagnoses in Australia were related to people with a history of injecting drug use.
 Over half of these also reported homosexual contact.
 (NCHECR, 2008: 23) It should be noted, however, that a significant percentage of new diagnoses in the ATSI population are related to heterosexual contact (34%).
 (NCHECR, 2007: 24) This is another example of diversity within this priority population.